Is Identity Theft Protection Worth the Cost?

 It’s not always as simple as promises made, however.
 As anyone who’s purchased a home warranty likely knows the fine print is super important, and companies can get pretty damn creative when it comes to finding reasons not to pay up.
 It’s important to check not just professional reviewers, but places where people gather to complain.

 LifeLock has made some bold claims in the past, and they’ve had to pay for them, both in terms of their reputation and in terms of cold, hard cash.
-They seem to be turning over a new leaf, and are currently the frontrunner in the industry, but it’s always best to do your homework about a company and see what your comfort level is.
+They have been turning over a new leaf, and are currently the frontrunner in the industry, but it’s always best to do your homework about a company and see what your comfort level is.

 It’s Up to You